galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 ## Learn using training data

-Using the dataset `breast-w_train`, [SVM](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html#sklearn.svm.LinearSVC) (support vector machine) classifier is trained which learns features from the data and maps them to the targets.
+The training data is used for learning the associations between features and the targets.
+The classifier learns general patterns in a dataset and saves a trained model.
+This model can be used for classifying a new sample.
+In this step, we will use `breast-w_train` dataset as the training data and apply [SVM](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html#sklearn.svm.LinearSVC) (support vector machine) classifier.
+It will learn features from the data and maps them to the targets.
 This mapping is called a trained model.
 The training step produces a model file of type `zip`.

 > ### {% icon hands_on %} Hands-on: Train the model
 >